 Profession of Faith (spoken slowly and reverently) The Apostles' Creed is the baptismal profession of faith of the Holy Roman Church, which is used in the administration of Baptism and at the renewal of our baptismal promises at Easter.
 For this reason, we use this text throughout Lent and Eastertide to profess our faith.
-I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, Bow profoundly during these two lines:

-who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead.
+I believe in God, the Father almighty, Creator of heaven and earth, and in Jesus Christ, his only Son, our Lord, Bow profoundly during these two lines: who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried; he descended into hell; on the third day he rose again from the dead; he ascended into heaven, and is seated at the right hand of God the Father almighty; from there he will come to judge the living and the dead.
 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.
-The Bidding Prayers The Collection The offering is for the support of the parish.

-Offertory Antiphon

-Psalm 66.1, 2, 16

-Shout with joy to God, all the earth; sing a psalm to his name.
+The Bidding Prayers The Collection The offering is for the support of the parish, and envelopes for Catholic Charities may also be placed in one of the collection plates at each door of the church.
+Offertory Antiphon Psalm 66.1, 2, 16 Shout with joy to God, all the earth; sing a psalm to his name.
 Come and hear, all who fear God, and I will tell you what great things the Lord has done for my soul, alleluia.

 Words: John Henry Newman (1801-1890), alt.
-Music: Neuman, Richard Runciman Terry (1865-1938)
+Music: Newman, Richard Runciman Terry (1865-1938)

 Offertory Anthem

-If Ye Be Risen With Christ
+If Ye Be Risen with Christ

 Orlando Gibbons

 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.
 For ye are dead, and your life is hid with Christ in God.
 When Christ, who is our life, shall appear, then shall ye also appear with him in glory.

-- Priest Pray, brethren, that my sacrifice and yours may be acceptable to God, the Almighty Father. - People May the Lord accept the sacrifice at your hands for the praise and glory of his name, for our good and the good of all his holy Church.
-Prayer Over the Offerings
+Priest Pray, brethren,

+that my sacrifice and yours may be acceptable to God, the Almighty Father.

+People May the Lord accept the sacrifice at your hands

+for the praise and glory of his name,

+for our good

+and the good of all his holy Church.